Power Automate for enterprise developers, ISVs, and partners

 Once created, there are two ways to make the connector available to your customers:

 - The connector can be deployed into the customer’s tenant via REST APIs or PowerShell.

 - To make the custom connector publicly available for all users, you can submit your connector for certification.
 Learn more

 To call REST APIs and embed authenticated UI, your application needs to use Azure AD federated single sign-on to authenticate end users and customers.
 Go here for information on how to enable AAD federated SSO.
 We do not have support for unauthenticated access, or access with identity providers other than Azure AD.

 Embed Power Automate within your app to enable deep, in-context integration between your app and all the other services that Power Automate supports.
 Learn more

 Once you have a connector, you should publish templates that demonstrate how to use your service.
 These templates will serve as examples that users can use to learn and then extend to their own unique workflows.
 Learn more

 To give end users access to flows that they can use automatically, deploy the flows into the Azure AD tenant of the user.
 Use a deployment package that you deploy using our REST APIs or PowerShell.
 Learn more

-If your customers already have either Office 365 or Dynamics 365, and these licenses are associated with the identities that users log in with Azure AD, there are no additional licensing requirements for you.
-However, if your customers do not use Office 365 or Dynamics 365, then you must acquire use rights on their behalf for Power Automate, so that they are licensed to leverage those embedded components in your application.
+If your customers already have either Office 365 or Dynamics 365, and these licenses are associated with the identities that users log in with Azure AD, there are no additional licensing requirements for them to use standard connectors.
+Your users will need one of the Power Automate licenses to use premium and custom connectors.
+If your customers do not use Office 365 or Dynamics 365, then you must acquire use rights on their behalf for Power Automate, so that they are licensed to leverage those embedded components in your application.